 - heavy vehicles will be us.

 You should speak to your local council about any proposed road closure.
 Your proposal may need to be considered by your local council’s local traffic committee.
-Councils are also obliged to seek permission from Roads and Maritime Services for the closure of any public roads.
+Councils are also obliged to seek permission from Transport for NSW for the closure of any public roads.

-There is a legal requirement that you give residents affected by road closures at least seven days’ notice by advertising the closures in local and/or metropolitan newspapers as directed by Roads and Maritime Services and council.
+There is a legal requirement that you give residents affected by road closures at least seven days’ notice by advertising the closures in local and/or metropolitan newspapers as directed by Transport for NSW and council.
 Letterbox drop notification to residents and businesses affected by the road closures for your event may also be required.

 - move large crowds of people in a fixed timeframe